 Bart mentioned he thought there was a little bit of slowness in the first third (after the story starts back up but before the action really gets going), but I didn’t really feel that way.
 I was pretty much gripped from the first word.

 I feel like second books are so often just filler storyline – you’ve already gotten all the characters introduced and the storyline going, but it won’t wrap up until the last book so nothing too big can happen.
-This book is not like that.
+Days of Blood and Starlight is not like that.
 I felt like you got to know the characters so much better and also some new excellent ones were introduced.
 Like last time, the plot unfolded in ways that were both surprising and so obviously right when you looked back at what had happened.

 Like the last book, this is not for a kid – it’s fairly violent and there’s some adult-ish stuff going on, what with Akiva’s father having forty-trillion concubines and Karou working with a violent, womanizing wolf (literally. . . .).

-The teaser for the book says, “Once upon a time, an angel and a devil fell in love and dared to imagine a world free of bloodshed and war.
+The teaser for Days of Blood and Starlight says, “Once upon a time, an angel and a devil fell in love and dared to imagine a world free of bloodshed and war.
 This is not that world.”

 And indeed it is not.
 But it’s a world you will not want to leave either.
-I am dying with impatience for the final book to come out.
+I am dying with impatience for the final book of Daughter of Smoke and Bone series to come out.